s12v/exec-with-secrets/README.md

 ```

 `KMS_PARAM` and `SSM_PARAM` will be decrypted/populated and passed to `myapp` environment.
-`docker inspect` will still see encrypted value, only `myapp` receives plaintext.
+`docker inspect` will still see the old values